Red squirrel rewilding

 Our Red Squirrel Reintroduction project is being delivered in partnership with private landowners and communities across the northwest Highlands, Forestry and Land Scotland, Woodland Trust Scotland, National Trust for Scotland, Saving Scotland’s Red Squirrels and Scottish Wildlife Trust.

-It has been made possible thanks to funding from the People’s Trust for Endangered Species, European Outdoor Conservation Association (ECOA) and the Orp Foundation.
+It has been made possible thanks to supporters of our red squirrel appeal and funding from the People’s Trust for Endangered Species, European Outdoor Conservation Association (ECOA) and the Orp Foundation.